Find Affordable College Courses

 Hamden, CT

-Quinnipiac University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree psychology programs.
-Quinnipiac is a medium-sized private not-for-profit school located in the suburb of Hamden.
+Quinnipiac University ranked #8 on this year’s Most Popular Psychology Bachelor’s Degree Schools in Connecticut list.
+Quinnipiac is a moderately-sized private not-for-profit school located in the suburb of Hamden.

 About 86% of the students majoring in psychology at the school are women while 14% are male.

-Western Connecticut State University came in at #9 in this year’s edition of the Most Popular Psychology Bachelor’s Degree Schools in Connecticut ranking.
-WestConn is a small public school located in the city of Danbury.
+Western Connecticut State University did quite well in this year’s ranking of the most popular places for psychology students to get a bachelor’s degree.
+It came in at #9 on the list.
+WestConn is a small public school located in the small city of Danbury.

 Women make up 80% of the psychology majors at the school.